andi611/TTS-Tacotron-Pytorch/README.md

 ### Training

-*Note: We trained our model on our own dataset: LectureDSP.
-Currently this dataset is not available for public release and remains a private collection in the lab.
-See 'report.pdf' for more information about this dataset.*

 1. **Download the LJ Speech dataset.**
 	* [LJ Speech](https://keithito.com/LJ-Speech-Dataset/)

 	You can use other datasets if you convert them to the right format.
 See [TRAINING_DATA.md](https://github.com/keithito/tacotron/blob/master/TRAINING_DATA.md) for more info.

 2. **Unpack the dataset into `~/Tacotron-Pytorch`**